 The person interviewing you or reading your resume wishes you did!

-I find this to be a very common difficulty among job seekers.
+I find this to be a very common difficulty among job seekers, especially those that don’t hire a professional resume writing service.
 When working with resume clients, often you never get enough information from candidates about what they do or their skill set from the initial order request.
 As a result, I reach out to my clients with many questions including this one: If asked in an interview what your top three or four skills are, what would you list?

 On occasion, I would get an answer that was relevant to that question but nine out of ten times, I would get answers like these:

 None of these things are an actual skill.

 Merriam-Webster’s dictionary defines a skill as: “the ability to do something that comes from training, experience, or practice”.